Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

-Here we experimentally implement quantum simulations of the Ising-spin model on a small-scale trapped ions quantum computer \cite{manovitz2022trapped}.
-We evolve our system using global pulses, that drive the ions homogeneously, and nevertheless generate a desired inhomogeneous programmable interaction in each pulse, which is unconstrained by the one-dimensional (1D) linear geometry of the ion-chain.
-This is enabled by purposefully and simultaneously coupling to all modes of motion of the trapped ions crystal, in a controllable manner.
+Here we experimentally implement quantum simulations of the Ising-spin model on a small-scale trapped ions quantum system \cite{manovitz2022trapped}.
+We evolve our system using global pulses, that drive the ions homogeneously, and nevertheless generate a desired inhomogeneous programmable interaction in each pulse, which is unconstrained by the 1D linear geometry of the ion-chain.
+This is enabled by coherently and simultaneously coupling to all modes of motion of the trapped ions crystal, in a controllable manner.
 We are able to simulate spin-Hamiltonians of the form,

 with $\sigma_x^{\leri{n}}$ a Pauli-$x$ operator acting on the $n$th spin of a $N$ site spin system, and $J_{n,m}$ an experimentally controllable coupling matrix.
 This implements an Ising-spin model.
-Figure \ref{figMain} pictorially presents our mapping from driving an ion-crystal to a simulation of an Ising-spin model.

 With global methods that are straightforward in trapped ions systems, we extend this interaction to accommodate for a transverse field, $\delta\sum_{n=1}^N\sigma_z^{\leri{n}}$.
 Similarly, we can add $\sigma_y^{\leri{n}}\sigma_y^{\leri{m}}$ terms, that may differ in their coupling matrix, compared to the coupling in Eq \eqref{eqHMulti}.